This post may contain affiliate links, view our disclosure policy.

 Use the Skyscanner app to search hundreds of airlines, car rentals, and travel agencies to find unbeatable prices.
 Don’t forget to do a whole month’s search and to set flight alerts to keep you on top of securing a great deal:

-Though most people arrive in Orlando by air, road-tripping to Orlando is also an extremely popular means of transportation to this vacation hub.
+Though most people arrive in Orlando by air (via the local Orlando International Airport), road-tripping to Orlando is also an extremely popular means of transportation to this vacation hub.

 Having gone into our adventure with a really good attitude, we loved experiencing this epic family road trip with one another.